AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ## Enable Maestro for the users in your Workfront instance

 First, contact your account manager to obtain access to the current Maestro closed beta program.
-After your organization has been enrolled in the Maestro beta program, you can add the Maestro area to other users by using a layout template.
+After your organization has been enrolled in the Maestro beta program, you can add the Maestro area for other users by using a layout template.

 To share the Maestro area using a layout template: